filipeandrade6/pedeai-k8s/README.md

 ### Terraform modules

 - **eks**: EKS cluster.
-- **network**: VPCs, internet gateway, subnets, elastic IPs, NAT gateway, route tables, table associations.
+- **network**: VPCs, internet gateway, subnets, elastic IPs, NAT gateway, route tables and table associations.
 - **nodes**: managed node group.

 ### How to use

-With *terraform* and *aws CLI* installed.
+With *terraform* and *aws CLI* installed and configured.

 To create:

 - `terraform init` to initialize
-- `terraform plan` to plan deploy
+- `terraform plan` to plan the deploy
 - `terraform apply` to create resources

 To destroy: